-- on issues referred to it by these committees which also involve matters pertaining to the Graduate School. - 4.
-Perform such other duties and responsibilities pertaining to undergraduate education as may be delegated to it by the Faculty. - 12.
-Each of the following committees, Curricula, Academic Performance, Student Aid, Student Environment, Discipline, and Admissions, shall, in addition to its specific duties as defined below, be responsible for (1) formulating and reviewing educational policies which apply to its work, (2) requesting any needed clarification of such policies from the Committee on Undergraduate Policy, (3) recommending to the Committee on Undergraduate Policy any changes of such policies which it deems to be advisable, and (4) performing such other duties as may be delegated to it by the Committee on Undergraduate Policy.
+and consult with the Committee on Graduate School Policy on issues referred to it by these committees which also involve matters pertaining to the Graduate School.

+- 4. Establish the manner in which the undergraduate educational program is presented in official Institute publications, delegating to the other Standing Committees such parts of this responsibility as seems desirable. - 5.
+Perform such other duties and responsibilities pertaining to undergraduate education as may be delegated to it by the Faculty.

+12. Each of the following committees, Curricula, Academic Performance, Student Aid, Student Environment, Discipline, and Admissions, shall, in addition to its specific duties as defined below, be responsible for (1) formulating and reviewing educational policies which apply to its work, (2) requesting any needed clarification of such policies from the Committee on Undergraduate Policy, (3) recommending to the Committee on Undergraduate Policy any changes of such policies which it deems to be advisable, and (4) performing such other duties as may be delegated to it by the Committee on Undergraduate Policy.

-Each elected member of these Committees shall serve a threeyear term, one-third of the elected membership being elected each
+Each elected member of these Committees shall serve a threeyear term, one-third of the elected membership being elected each year.